Monday, December 4, 2023

 Zuppa di pasta e fagioli

 Hearty and warming.
 I usually don't like pasta that get all fat and soggy, but in this soup it actually works.
 The starch from the pasta cooking in the soup makes the broth wonderfully silky, and the soft pasta works well with the beans.
+This is a quick weekday version, but there's a more involved, slower version that makes the beans much more flavorful.

 Number of portions: 6 servings